mbfoss/ezpick.nvim/README.md

 A dependency-free fuzzy picker for Neovim.

-ezpick provides built-in sources (files, live grep, buffers, LSP symbols and references, diagnostics, quickfix, keymaps, commands and more) behind a single `:Ezpick` command.
+Built-in sources (files, live grep, buffers, LSP symbols and references, diagnostics, quickfix, keymaps, commands and more) behind a single `:Ezpick` command.
 It can replace `vim.ui.select`, and other plugins can register their own sources.

 > **Requires Neovim ≥ 0.11.** No plugin dependencies. `live_grep` requires
 > [ripgrep](https://github.com/BurntSushi/ripgrep) on `$PATH`; every other